mstream/iliketurtles/README.md

 # iliketurtles
 A project to show my appreciation of turtles.
-Front end in angular 2.
+Front end in react.